kgmikhdad/HDGCvar/README.md

 ## Conclusion

-The plots above provide a clear visualization of the time series data, both in their original and normalized forms.
+The plots above clearly visualize the time series data, both in their original and normalized forms.
 Each variable is also displayed in separate graphs to avoid scaling issues and improve readability.

 ## Example Plots